valamidev/evm-supernode/README.md

 ### Abstract:

 Supernode allow to access to all EVM chain with one node.
 It's a proxy between client and EVM chain nodes.
+Writen in NodeJS and Typescript require Node v16 or higher.

 ### Features: